ROCm/hipSOLVER/docs/reference/refactor-api/types.rst

 ********************************************************************

 hipSOLVER defines types and enumerations that are internally converted to the corresponding backend types at runtime.
-Here is a list of the types used in the this compatibility API.
+Here is a list of the types used in this compatibility API.

 hipSOLVER compatibility API types
 ====================================